Understanding Your Credit Score

-Your credit score is used by financial institutions and lenders to determine how much money you may borrow for a loan or credit card.
-A higher credit score may mean lower interest rates and better credit limits, while a low score could mean you get denied for credit.
+Your credit is analyzed by financial institutions and lenders to determine how much money you may borrow for a loan or credit card.
 What does your score mean, and how do lenders—and even landlords and employers—use it to determine their decision?
 Here’s how.

 Credit scores are based on your credit report—a history of what you’ve borrowed, how you’ve paid and more.
 Five factors are considered for your score:

 Pay your debts on time.
 This is the single most important factor of your credit score.

 Amount Owed (30%)